Vacation Home vs Hotel in St. George: What Works Better for Groups?

 Layout matters just as much as capacity.

-This is where destination-style setups like Desert Color tend to stand out, because the homes are designed with group use in mind rather than just maximizing occupancy.
+That is one of the reasons destination-style setups like Desert Color tend to stand out.
+The homes are designed with group use in mind rather than just maximizing occupancy, and the surrounding amenities give guests more ways to enjoy the stay without constantly leaving the property.

 Cost vs Experience